-1. Develop, maintain, and provide system planning, coordination, monitoring, and leadership to a provider network in their geographical area to meet the behavioral health needs of persons meeting the DBH's clinical and financial eligibility criteria.
+- 1. Develop, maintain, and provide system planning, coordination, monitoring, and leadership to a provider network in their geographical area to meet the behavioral health needs of persons meeting the DBH's clinical and financial eligibility criteria. - 2.
+Provide effective financial management, to include the development of an annual budget plan, implement, and complete audit of services purchased from subcontractors.

-- 2. Provide effective financial management, to include the development of an annual budget plan, implement, and complete audit of services purchased from subcontractors (providers), and establish processes to actively monitor utilization, cost efficiency of services, and movement of all funds managed by the RBHA; - 3.
-Develop and maintain an RBHA quality assurance or improvement plan; and, - 4.
+- (providers), and establish processes to actively monitor utilization, cost efficiency of services, and movement of all funds managed by the RBHA. - 3.
+Develop and maintain an RBHA quality assurance or improvement plan. - 4.
 Participate and contribute to the statewide Nebraska Behavioral Health System through active participation and collaboration in meetings, planning, and initiatives to improve services. - 5.
-Must be located in physically accessible offices and provide all materials in accessible formats as required by the ADA and the ADA Accessibility Guidelines. - 6.
+Must be in physically accessible offices and provide all materials in accessible formats as required by the ADA and the ADA Accessibility Guidelines. - 6.
 Ensure that recovery-oriented and person-centered community-based behavioral health services are provided in the most integrated setting appropriate for each consumer's needs.

-C. RBHA Network Management
+RBHA Network Management

-- 1. Needs assessment and strategic planning The RBHA will participate in DBH's strategic planning process (see page 14) that includes needs assessment for target population of consumers.
+- 1. Needs assessment and strategic planning The RBHA will participate in DBH's strategic planning process (page 15), including a needs assessment for target population(s) of consumers.
 The needs assessment will lead to identification of problems or barriers in the system, and identification of services and supports to remediate.
 The RBHA will develop a strategic plan based on the strengths, needs and opportunities for improvement of the RBHA.
 The RBHA's strategic plan shall demonstrate consistency with DBH's strategic plan. - 2.
-Service development The RBHA is responsible for contracting for publicly funded non-Medicaid behavioral health services for consumers within its designated catchment area.
+Service development The RBHA is responsible for contracting for publicly funded behavioral health services for consumers within its designated catchment area.
 The RBHA must contract all behavioral health services developed after July 1, 2004 through an open, public competitive bidding process to purchase new services (Nebraska Revised Statute 71-809).
+Service Standards for Participation in Network Initiatives is located in Appendix F. Prior to conducting a public bidding process for a new behavioral health service, the RBHA must follow the Guidelines For Service Expansion and New Service Development located in Appendix C.

-For more information, review Appendices I, J and - 3.
-Exception The RBHA is not required to bid services that the RBHA directly provided prior to July 1, 2004.
-There are two conditions for which a service may be considered to be new: - a.
-The RBHA was not providing the service on July 1, 2004. - b.
-The service definition was developed after July 1, 2004. - 4.
-DBH notification Prior to conducting a public bidding process for a new behavioral health service, DBH must be notified of the RBHA's intent to contract for the new service, the expected or desired amount of the bid, use of appropriate criteria, and must comply with all 206 NAC.
-This may be completed during the region budget plan process or as needed during the course of the fiscal year. - 5.
-Requests for proposals (RFP) Following notification of DBH, the RBHA will develop an RFP, which is outlined in Appendix H. - 6.
-Network enrollment requirements The RBHA shall develop policies and procedures for determining eligibility for enrollment consistent with requirements in Appendix N.
+Exception - The RBHA is not required to bid services that the RBHA directly provided prior to July 1, 2004.
+There are two conditions for which a service may be considered to be new: